fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 - Server-side export
 - Client-side export
-- Auto-export
+- Auto export

-By default, charts are exported using the auto-export feature.
+By default, charts are exported using the auto export feature.

 The `exportMode` attribute is used to switch between the different modes of export.